- Policy, Energy, and Other Related Issues

 International Energy Agency, Statistics, Renewables has aggregate renewable energy production and consumption statistics by country.
 You can specify the country or region of interest in the pull-down menus.
 Aggregated data are reported for "primary solid biomass" and "liquid biofuels," among other categories.

 European Commission, Eurostat, Energy Statistics gives annual data on energy quantities, prices, and indicators for crude oil, oil products, natural gas, electricity, solid fuels, and renewables covering the full spectrum of the energy balance positions from supply through transformation to final energy consumption by sector and fuel type.
+See the Environment and Energy section of the database.

-Agricultural Marketing Resource Center Partially funded by USDA Rural Development, a university-sponsored site that offers fact sheets, economic analysis, and other educational materials on renewable energy, such as ethanol, biodiesel, and biofuel feedstocks.
+Agricultural Marketing Resource Center.
+Partially funded by USDA Rural Development, a university-sponsored site that offers fact sheets, economic analysis, and other educational materials on renewable energy, such as ethanol, biodiesel, and biofuel feedstocks.

 Sun Grant BioWeb represents the Sun Grant Initiative, which is a federally funded initiative among universities and Federal laboratories to coordinate research efforts related to a "biobased economy."
 The initiative comprises representatives from five Regional Centers, including many universities.
 Click on the regional center of interest to learn more about participating institutions and the data they offer.